You are here

 - Heating, ventilation, and air conditioning measures that include the replacement of high-efficiency air filters to support acceptable air quality and help reduce transmittal of airborne viruses and bacteria;

-- Campus-wide posting of signage to foster social distancing, directional markings for traffic flow, and reminders to wear masks and follow proper hand-hygiene protocols;
+- Campus-wide posting of signage to wear masks, when required, and follow proper hand-hygiene protocols;

 - Protective shields in close-contact areas such as security stations, libraries, administrative office entrances, labs and shops, and equipment check-out stations;

 - Sufficient cleaning and sanitizer supplies and personal protective equipment (PPE) for the campus population.

 Campus Safety will be providing single-use masks in cases where individuals accessing campus do not have a mask and are required to wear one.
 The same rules will apply for visitors and contractors visiting campus.

 International Students: Visas and Travel to the United States